angeria/bitsek/README.md

 $ main
 ```

-# Table of Contents

-# Introduction

-## Inner workings
-The program runs client-side commands in main.hs but uses the computationally pure Bitsek.hs for more demanding calculations.

 # This document should include:
 - A table of contents, an introduction, and summary of what the program does.